The unexpected benefits that can come with being an empty nester revealed

 As your adult children spread their wings and leave the family home, this milestone can elicit a sense of pride and freedom, but it can also stir a whirlwind of emotions—from a sense of loss to exciting new opportunities.
 Source: Getty Images.

-It’s a significant milestone when your adult children pack up and move out of the family home.
-While this momentous occassion can trigger a surge of pride it can also stir a complex mix of emotions.
+It’s a major milestone when your adult kids pack up and move out of the family home.
+While this occasion can elicit a surge of pride it can also stir a complex mix of emotions.

-The sudden absence of daily interactions with your children, after years of sharing a home, can evoke a deep sense of loss and disrupt the familiar routines that once defined your everyday life as you transition into the role of an empty nester.
+The sudden absence of daily interactions with your children, after years of sharing a home, can trigger a deep sense of loss and disrupt the familiar routines that you’ve become accustomed to over the years.

-Despite the mixed emotions, a recent report from Australian Seniors has found that older Australians are utilising their newfound freedom to reignite the spark in their relationships while others are using their free time to embrace new hobbies.
+Yet, in reality, a recent report by Australian Seniors found that older Australians were using their newfound freedom to rekindle the spark in their relationships while others used the free time to embrace new hobbies.

 The Empty Nesters Report 2024 found that 70 per cent of those surveyed were enjoying the extra time that comes with their children living out of home.
 The survey also offered the following insights: